 We give every student a chance to take action.

-In each ACE region, we work with local partners to connect Action Fellows to climate campaigns where they can have immediate, real world impact.
+This year, in North Carolina, we are working with local partners to connect Action North Carolina Action Fellows to climate campaigns where they can have immediate, real world impact.
 Our Action Fellows strengthen these efforts with their unique skills, and deepen their own commitment to be lifelong leaders.

 DOT: Do One Thing

 Small actions add up.
-Students are invited to pledge a DOT, or Do One Thing to protect the climate.
+During Our Climate Our Future in classrooms around the country, youth are invited to pledge a DOT, or Do One Thing to protect the climate.
 It’s a simple first step that shows the world that individual actions matter.
 ACE has tracked over 300,000 DOTs.

 Students have started Action Teams at schools across the country and are using ACE’s online resources to make an impact.
 ACE Action Teams have completed over 2,100 climate projects including industrial composting systems, school-wide energy audits, and solar panel installations.

 "The ACE Action Fellowship has given me the skills I need to turn my passion into action.
 It has given me the confidence and the opportunity to speak up, and restored my hope in my generation's ability to enact change."

 - 2015 White House Champion of Change Award for Climate Literacy